Retropubic Suspension for Urinary Incontinence in Women

 You will likely go home 2 to 3 days after the surgery if there have been no complications.
 The time it takes for you to recover depends on if you had open or laparoscopic surgery.

 Women who have laparoscopic surgery usually have shorter recovery times.
-They may also have less pain after surgery, have a shorter hospital stay, and return to normal activities faster than women who have open surgery.1
+They may also have less pain after surgery, have shorter hospital stays, and return to normal activities faster than women who have open surgery.1

 Many women have some constipation after this surgery.
 You can try some things to avoid constipation: